Harima no Inabi no Ōiratsume

-Hirima no Inabi no Ōiratsume (播磨稲日大郎姫) was the first wife of Emperor Keikō and Empress of Japan from the year 72 until her death in 122.
+Harima no Inabi no Ōiratsume (播磨稲日大郎姫) was the first wife of Emperor Keikō and Empress of Japan from the year 72 until her death in 122.

 Life

 The Empress bore the Emperor three sons, including Yamato Takeru.
 According to tradition, her father is the ancestor of the Kibi clan.
 Little information exists about her, as with most Empress Consorts.
 She simply serves as a name for the genealogy.
 The Empress died in 122, and soon after her husband remarried to Yasakairi-hime.